 “Love is a spark, lost in the dark too soon, too soon.”

 She is brought to the hospital for facial reconstruction surgery by Lene (Nina Kunzendorf) who promises her with a new identity.
 Shockingly, Nelly demands to have her face reconstructed to older one, rather than new look as suggested by the doctor.
 To Nelly’s horror, her face is little deformed from original.
 She could not recognize herself in the mirror nor she could find peace inside her tormented soul.

 Hollow-black eyed, badly bruised nose & part of her cheek, Nelly trolls in the American sector’s club looking for her jazz pianist husband Johnny & trying to find herself in those streets.
-Lene feeds the fact that her husband chiseled on her & had crucial role in getting her arrested.
+Lene feeds the fact that her husband chiselled on her & had a crucial role in getting her arrested.
 Nelly doesn’t believe Lene, rather she believes that only Johnny can bring her true-self, he can only conjure the lost emotions of love and hate, that will make her feel alive again.

 “Phoenix” (2015) ends with a haunting performance of “Speak Low,” the Kurt Weill/Ogden Nash by Nelly that will chill us to the bone.
-Phoenix may seems like ‘A Separation’ in its structure of emotional labyrinth and it does asks it audience to vicariously decide the moral and emotional consequences of both the leads.
+Phoenix may seem like ‘A Separation’ in its structure of emotional labyrinth and it does ask its audience to vicariously decide the moral and emotional consequences of both the leads.